 Here’s my recap as I posted as a comment on the official Improv Everywhere site, edited a bit:

 Where to start?
 First of all, the weather was great and everything was just perfect for an Improv Everywhere Mission!!!
 Job well done.
-I was glad to get to meet Charlie and Alex, the writers of “Causing a Scene: Extraordinary Pranks in Ordinary Places with Improv Everywhere“, even if only briefly.
+I was glad to get to meet Charlie and Alex, the writers of “Causing a Scene: Extraordinary Pranks in Ordinary Places with Improv Everywhere

 I picked up the book and was fortunate enough to have both authors, Charlie Todd and Alex Scordelis sign the book.
 Alex had just returned from being the “Big Bad Wolf” in the mission and had barely sat down when he was handed my book to sign.
 I’m greatfull that he did, and am apologetic towards him for not really giving him a chance to breathe.